ssmirr/appdev-chapters/command-line-git-basics.md

 ## Merging branches

-When you're reading to bring the changes from one branch (usually from one of your experimental branches, e.g. `your-name-first-branch`) into another branch (usually into the `main` branch), we have a couple of options:
+When you're ready to bring the changes from one branch (usually from one of your experimental branches, e.g. `your-name-first-branch`) into another branch (usually into the `main` branch), we have a couple of options:

  1. Fundamentally, we use Git's `merge` command at the command-line.
  1. In the early days, I recommend pushing your branch to GitHub and using GitHub's interface for merging.